initmahesh/MLAI-community-labs/Lab-0/Lab-0.1/Generation_GPT_NoRAG.md

 ### *** You can either use GPT-3.5 key from OpenAI, or deploy an instance in Azure like us and use it endpoints. ***

+You can use this video as reference for setting up Azure OpenAI:

+**OR**

+You can create OpenAI key using these Instruction: [Click Here](../../Lab2-solargen-with-function-calling/openaiAPI.md)

 ### Set up

 Click on this link to go to the Jupyter Notebook: [Notebook](Without_RAG_Generation.ipynb)

-If you are using GPT from OpenAI:
+#### If you are using GPT from OpenAI:

+You can create OpenAI key using these Instruction: [Click Here](../../Lab2-solargen-with-function-calling/openaiAPI.md)
 1. Comment out these Lines:
    * Code Cell 2: